SciML/RootedTrees.jl/README.md

 ## API Documentation

-Please note that this project is work in progress.
-However, we don't expect many breaking changes in the near future.
+The API of RootedTrees.jl is documented in the following.
+Additional information on each function is available in their docstrings.

 ### Construction